kodyclemens/huntress/README.md

 This branch is a clean Sinatra application, generated using Corneal, that is setup to be published to Heroku.
 SQLite will be the DB used for development and PostgreSQL will be used for production.

+*If you want to generate a Sinatra application using Corneal and configure it to be deployed on Heroku, follow [Dakota's guide](https://github.com/DakotaLMartinez/sinatra-heroku-demo)*.

 ## Requirements

 * Local development environment installed with Git setup - [Guide here](http://help.learn.co/technical-support/local-environment/mac-osx-manual-environment-set-up)